refinery-platform/refinery-platform/docs/faq.md

 __Should I provide a tabular or ISA-Tab metadata file?__

 __How do I create an ISA-Tab metadata file?__
-  Download the latest version of [ISAcreator][isa-creator] and follow along with the [video tutorial][isa-creator-video] to create an ISA Tab archive.
+  Download the latest version of [ISAcreator][isa-creator-releases] and follow along with the [video tutorial][isa-creator-video] to create an ISA Tab archive.

 ## Data Set Upload